 Armed robbery is a serious offense with harsh consequences, including lengthy prison sentences and hefty fines, not to mention a permanent criminal record.
 It is among the most serious non-homicide crimes in Georgia.
 If facing these charges, you need someone who is battle tested and will not wilt under the pressure of such serious charges.

 To maximize your chance of a successful outcome, seeking legal assistance as soon as possible following an armed robbery is essential.
 You can achieve the best possible outcome in your case by working with a skilled criminal defense lawyer whose practice areas include armed robbery defense.

 Call an Armed Robbery Lawyer in Georgia

-At Adam Levin Law, LLC, our Athens criminal defence team has been defending against the most serious allegations for more than 15 years.
-Having handled such cases for years, we are committed to providing our clients with the resources they need to achieve a successful outcome.
+At Adam Levin Law, L.L.C., our Athens criminal defense team has defended against the most serious allegations for over 15 years.
+Having handled such cases for years, we are committed to providing our clients with the resources they need to succeed.
 We are here to assist you if you need help navigating the court system or someone to represent you.
 Give us a call today.